aim-msds-pt-2025b/f84d4400c4da40f51804016ca836b36619c1171c9112c2180304b0c773c2457d_spam-detection/README.md

 More work is required to refactor the pipeline in such a way as to not require passing Python objects in memory between tasks/phases--the implementation choices made previously do not fit well with Airflow's DAG model.
 I think the goal is to have tasks write artifacts to the disk and return paths pointing at those artifacts for use by other tasks.
 This means more I/O overhead but will allow tasks to be separated cleanly.

+#### Airflow 3.x

+Migrating to Airflow 3.x was painful.
+To be fair, this guide [here](https://airflow.apache.org/docs/apache-airflow/stable/installation/upgrading_to_airflow3.html) provided some information, but it really was not enough.
+Trying to figure out why the previous docker-compose configuration wasn't working required parsing through logs matching commands to outputs, only to realize the `airflow version` command was somehow also invoking `airflow db migrate` and the user creation process (when yet another poorly documented setting was set correctly).

 ### Inferencing

 There are two options for inferencing: the CLI and the deployment.
 The CLI expects a file path as an input, with each line corresponding to a message.
 The script will print the outputs unless a path is passed to the output option.
 Use `-h` to view a help message.
 The deployment creates a server with a REST API interface using `flask`.
 I've not rebuilt the image, but the old one can be found [here](https://hub.docker.com/r/doyoung04/spam-detection/).
 Creating a container with this Docker image will start the server automatically.